-If the bill is read a second time in the House (i.e. if the House agrees to let the Bill proceed to its Committee Stage) it is referred, with any petitions, to a Committee of four members which is appointed solely to consider that bill (or occasionally a group of bills).
-The Committee has the power to amend the bill or not to proceed with it, and it can instruct the Promoters to give you an undertaking (a promise, for example, to carry out a particular action or proceed in a particular way).
+If the bill is read a second time in the House, it is referred, with any petitions, to a Committee of five members which is appointed solely to consider that bill.
+The Committee has power to amend the bill or not to proceed with it, and it can instruct the Promoters to make an undertaking (a promise, for example, to carry out a particular action or proceed in a particular way).